pokkagrinti/obs-auto-recorder/README.md

 Before you begin, ensure you have met the following requirements:

 1. Python 3.8 or later
-2. OBS v28 or later (Manual installation of obs-websocket required for versions earlier)
+2. OBS v28 or later (Manual installation of obs-websocket required for earlier versions)
 3. Runelite and the following Runelite plugins installed and enabled:
    - Morg HTTP Client